kanishk-jain-01/tweetwise-ai/memory-bank/activeContext.md

 ## Current Work Focus

-### Project Status: TWITTER API AUTHENTICATION COMPLETE, API ENDPOINTS NEXT
+### Project Status: TWITTER API INTEGRATION COMPLETE, UI COMPONENTS NEXT

 The AI assistance system (writing check, critique) has been successfully completed and optimized.
-We have now completed the Twitter API authentication infrastructure and are ready to implement the API endpoints for posting and scheduling tweets.
+We have now completed the entire Twitter API infrastructure including authentication, OAuth flow, and all API endpoints for posting and scheduling tweets.

-### Immediate Priority: Twitter API Endpoints (Task 3.0)
+### Immediate Priority: UI Components Integration (Task 4.0)

-With the AI services foundation and Twitter authentication system complete, we're now building the API endpoints that will enable users to actually post and schedule tweets directly from the application.
+With the AI services foundation, Twitter authentication system, and all API endpoints complete, we're now ready to build the UI components that will integrate with the Twitter API to provide users with tweet posting and scheduling functionality.

 1.  **Writing Check Service** ✅ **COMPLETED & OPTIMIZED**